ocaml/dune/doc/usage.rst

 Initializing components
 =======================

-NOTE: The ``dune init`` command is still under development and subject to change.

 Dune's ``init`` subcommand provides limited support for generating dune file stanzas and folder structures to define components. ``dune init`` can be used to quickly add new projects, libraries, tests, or executables without having to